-At first glance, the words “Transcription” vs “Translation” sound very similar.
-However, while the two practices share some similarities, it is important to understand that they are different types of language services.
+At first glance, the words “Transcription” and “Translation” sound very similar.
+While the two practices share some similarities, it is important to understand that they are different types of language services.
 The following article aims to give an introduction into both services and show the differences between the two.

 Let’s dive into the topic of transcription first.

 According to Collins Dictionary, “a transcription of a conversation or speech is a written text of it, based on a recording or notes”.
 This simply means that transcription is the process of transcribing some form of recorded audio and/or video into a written version.
 This media could include, for example: